MOORESTOWN TOWNSHIP PUBLIC SCHOOLS

 A bond referendum is an opportunity to receive state funding toward building needs that support instruction.

-We are in the process of preparing for the future by taking steps toward a referendum in March 2025.
+We are preparing for the future by taking steps toward a referendum in March 2025.
 Check this website often for updates and community engagement opportunities.

 Upgrades under consideration